To enrol please contact us, or just come and talk to us. You can also fill in our pre-enrolment form Enrolment form

 Sessions and Attendance

-Kuaotunu Rudolf Steiner Kindergarten Sessions run from 8.30am-3.00pm, Monday, Tuesday, Wednesday and Friday, Thursdays from 8.30am to 1.30pm.
-We ask that children attend a minimum of two days per week.
+Kuaotunu Rudolf Steiner Kindergarten Sessions run from 8.15am-2.45pm, Monday to Friday.
+We ask that children attend a minimum of three days per week.

 Prior to a child’s enrolment, we encourage parents to spend time at our kindergarten with their child to assist the child in becoming familiar with our environment.